esad260/forum/README.md

 ### 1. Downloading the Project

-UnzipDownload the Zip file named forum from the qmplus submission website.
-This zip file contains the  If you haven't already, download the zip file containing the QMUL Student Forum project.
-If you received this file from a repository, ensure you have the complete package.
+Unzip the Zip file named forum from the qmplus submission website.
+This zip file contains all the necessary files needed for the Web application to work

 ### 1. Placing the Project in XAMPP